SophMC/notechain/README.md

 having a quick squint at discrete values
 `for x in range(0,4): print wind[column_names[x]].unique()`

-Didn't work.
+This didn't work.
 Anything about 12 in the hour column only recognised the second digit, i.e. 2 in 12, 8 in 18.
 `p = pd.to_datetime(year + month + day + hour, yearfirst=True, utc=True,
 format='%Y%m%d%H') ; print p`
 `0   1984-03-10 06:00:00